 If you're noticing a theme, Mailchimp is adept at integrating contacts acquired across marketing channels with external sales efforts like products, website links, and webforms.
 You can even use Mailchimp essentially as a lite CRM to manage products, integrate SMS campaigns, create forms and landing pages, and even create websites via Wix integration.
 Plus, it's got hearty AI-powered features like a prompt library as well.

 And as if it didn't have enough of its own automations already, you can also use Zapier's Mailchimp integrations to create automated workflows that help you incorporate outreach efforts across your campaigns.
-Learn more about automating Mailchimp, or try one of these pre-built workflows.
+Learn more about automating Mailchimp, or try a pre-built workflow.

-Mailchimp pricing: 14-day free plan available; paid email marketing plans start at $13/month and scales based on the number of contacts.
+Mailchimp pricing: 14-day free plan available; paid email marketing plans start at $13/month and scale based on the number of contacts.

 For more options: The best Mailchimp alternatives